Matcha.Guide

 Yes, if you want same-day access without waiting for delivery.
 Selfridges is convenient for central London shoppers who want to pick up JENKI tins in person, but stock can be narrower than buying direct from the JENKI site.

-For widest range and best bundle pricing, direct usually wins.
+For wider range and bundle pricing, direct may be the better route.
 For urgency and convenience, Selfridges is a practical option.

 How We Tested